-As a graduate student in library and information studies, I spent many hours in academic libraries and archives, marveling at and using the array of manuscript, print, digitized, and electronic resources they offer, as I pursued concentrations in history of the book, academic librarianship, and digital libraries.
-I have also studied the foundations of archives and have worked on several archival collections.
+As a graduate student in library and information studies, I spent many hours in academic libraries and archives, marveling at and using the array of manuscript, print, digital, and electronic resources they offer, as I pursued concentrations in digital libraries, academic librarianship, and history of the book.
+I have also studied art librarianship and archival practice.

-Today I work in the large research library at the Wisconsin Historical Society.
-I am excited to be working with this vast bibliographic world--this incredible body of knowledge and literature--and helping to make this world accessible to generations of patrons.
+Today I am a professional librarian, and I am excited to be working with this vast bibliographic world — this incredible body of knowledge and literature — and helping to make this world accessible to the next generation of patrons.

-On these pages you can read about my experience with print collection management, digital libraries, and reference instruction and information literacy research.
+On these pages you can read about my experience with digital collections, print and archival collections, public history engagement, and reference instruction and information literacy research.